chriskiehl/Deoplice/README.md

 }
 ```

 With the annotation in place, at build time, Deoplice will parse your class and recursively generate a full suite of immutable setters and update functions for every field it finds.
-It means you express complex data transformations like this:
+These generated API methods allow you to express complex data transformations like this:

 ```java
 PurchaseOrder updatedOrder = setConfirmationUpdatedOn(LocalDateTime.now())